Lejdi/ALC/README.md

 #### Widget

 Widget allow to use ALC even when application is closed.
 However, it used the application's playlist, so it has to be set in advance.
 Widget looks the same as the default notification.
-That means: it displays currentyl played file name, song's title and author.
+That means: it displays currently played file name, song's title and author.
 Playback can be controlled with previous, pause or resume and next buttons.